randomtwdude/gensouchess/design.md

 At the start of your turn, all opposing pieces immediately surrounding Medicine become poisoned.
 If, at any moment, three or more poisoned pieces occupy any 2x2 area, all of them suffer heart attacks and die on the spot.

+### Kanako
+- ♟️ Pawn

+#### High Wind God
+The weather is crazy out there.
+The wind pushes the pieces in front of Kanako, in her file and to its left and right, back `2` squares.
+Pieces are destroyed if the movement is otherwise impossible.

 ### Suwako
 - ♟️ Rook
 - 🐸 Frog